 The Network is an informal coalition of Senior Care Providers working together to provide advocacy and quality of care for the LGBT seniors of Washington State, based on collaboration between community organizations and businesses.
 Our members offer their expertise in fields that include but are not limited to:

 - Financial Planning

 - Home Care Agencies

 - Information Services

-Our group meets on a monthly basis with guest speakers discussing a wide array of topics focusing on LGBT elders today and tomorrow.
+Our meetings are open to any and all who share our goals.
+Please see our events calendar for our next scheduled monthly meeting, with guest speakers discussing a wide array of topics focusing on LGBT elders today and tomorrow.